AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 Prototype in the open

 Shared repo from day one.
-Traces in your observability tool.
-Friday demo on the real stack, not a staged one.
-No status reports.
+Traces land in your observability stack, not ours.
+Friday demo on the real thing, never a staged one.
+No status decks — the commit history is the status report.

 Eval, harden, hand off